m6o4solutions/way-finding-coaching-project/README.md

-# The Way Finding Landing Page Project
+# The Way Finding Coaching Landing Page Project

 Welcome to the repository for The Way Finding Landing Page project.
 This repository houses the codebase for the dynamic and interactive landing page, showcasing our commitment to